-In addition, the Honorary Officers, consisting of the Chair, Vice-Chair, Honorary Treasurer and Honorary Secretary meet on a monthly basis prior to the board meeting to deal with operational issues as well as setting the agenda for the board meeting.
-The rabbis attend in their professional roles.
+In addition, the Honorary Officers, consisting of the Chair, Vice-Chair, Honorary Treasurer and Honorary Secretary meet on a monthly basis prior to the Board meeting to deal with operational issues as well as setting the agenda for the Board meeting.
+The clergy team attend in their professional roles.

-Induction and training of Directors
+Induction and Training of Directors

 Prior to nomination, the Chair meets with prospective Board Directors to brief them about the role and the expectations and responsibilities of becoming a Board member.
 Following appointment, new Directors are introduced to their new role and given copies of the Memorandum & Articles of Association and a guide to the policies and procedures adopted by the Company.
 A number of publications from the Charity Commission are also provided including guidance on charities and public benefit and on the advancement of religion for public benefit.
 This ensures that new trustees are aware of the scope of their responsibilities under the Charities Act.
-Directors are recruited to and provide leadership on specific roles such as finance, property management and social action.
+Directors are recruited to and provide leadership on specific roles such as finance, educational matters, safeguarding and social action.